 Those who support DST argue there are many benefits to the current system.
 Yet, for any group who seems to benefit, there is another group who suffers.
 For example, more sunlight in the afternoon supports retail sales, sports, relaxation and other activities usually carried out after business hours.
 On the other hand, less light in the morning can have negative consequences for kids who need to wake up for school before the sun rises.
 Some are even forced to walk to the bus stop in the dark!

 Originally, the main economic purpose behind DST was to make better use of daylight to save electricity.
 When DST was implemented in 1966, it may have led to energy savings, but our modern society is constantly using energy.
 Each household no longer has just one television where the family gathers to watch Johnny Carson at night.
 We have multiple computers, smartphones, televisions and other technologies sucking up energy 24-hours a day.
 We obviously use our lights when it’s dark, and our heaters when it’s cold.
 But we use other technologies CONSTANTLY.
 Changing the daylight hours might have been an effective ploy for saving energy 50 years ago, but now the benefits are less tangible.

 Children’s Factory wants your kids to thrive.
-Our Learning Time Game and Educational Rug is part of our Learning Carpet™ line.
+Our US Map Educational Rug is part of our Learning Carpet™ line.
 This rug is a fun way to help kids understand how to tell time, and to discuss complex subjects like the time change.
 Should every state opt-out of DST like Arizona and Hawaii?
 Let’s face it, most toddlers won’t have all the answers or even be aware the time changes are affecting them.

-When in doubt, kids in the 80’s simply consulted the Magic 8 Ball, but kids today might be better served by learning about the time change with the Learning Time Game and Educational Rug instead.
+When in doubt, kids in the 80’s simply consulted the Magic 8 Ball, but kids today might be better served by learning about the time change and other facts about the US Map with the US Map Educational Rug.